mohammad-Abbasi/MidLevelQuery/README.md

 # MidLevelQuery
-This porject created to practice som simple query thechniques with django ORM.
+This porject created to practice some simple query thechniques with django ORM.